 In 1943, First Church hired its first Assistant Pastor, and later changed the title to Associate Pastor.
-In the 1950s the church expanded its music ministry and purchased the then new Holtkamp organ that is still used today in our Sanctuary.
+In the 1950s and 60s the church expanded its music ministry and purchased the then new Holtkamp organ that is still used today in our Sanctuary.
 The location of the organ was shifted from the chancel to the back balcony in part to accommodate the larger organ chamber and the growing choir in the loft.
 Ground under the Sanctuary was dug out to build more Sunday School rooms.
 In the 1960s the church began its Emma Davis Medical Equipment Ministry in memory of Ms. Davis' work to help unite people and items they needed.

 On January 25, 1961, the church membership ratified the constitution and accepted membership in the newly-formed denomination, The United Church of Christ.
 At that time our name was changed to its present name: The First United Church of Christ (Congregational).